ChunKit99/TimeTableHelper/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Usage
+ ## Getting Started

- You can use this system to select the course that will register in OR.

- There are 2 group of state, and 3 type of usage provide

-### Step of Usage
+ ### Prerequisites
-1. Prepare CourseDetail.txt
-2. Prepare CourseSection.txt
-3. Download XXX.jar

-4.
-   * `DirectOpenCreateA.jar` OR `DirectOpenCreateB.jar`
-     * Desription: Directly generate Time Table
-	 * Able to export time table txt.
-Default directly export and delete old time table file
-     * Only put section(including Lecture or Lab) that need to create time table in CourseDetail.txt and CourseSection.txt
-	 * File name must exactly using "CourseDetail.txt" and "CourseSection.txt"
-     * Save CourseDetail.txt and CourseSection.txt in SAME DIRECTORY of XXX.jar
-     * Open CMD in the drectory of XXX.jar and use Command

-       ```sh
-       java -jar XXX.jar
-       ```
-     * The time table should be come out if all thing correct

-   * `OpenChooseA.jar` OR `OpenChooseB.jar`
-     * Desription: Without enter any path and can start to select course if "CourseDetail.txt" and "CourseSection.txt" exist in same directory
-	 * If file "CourseDetail.txt" and "CourseSection.txt" not exist, will prompt for enter the path
-     * Make sure put all section(including Lecture or Lab) that posible to create time table in CourseDetail.txt and CourseSection.txt
-	 * Able to export time table txt.
-Default to export and delete old time table file, but user need to confirm
-     * Open CMD in the drectory of XXX.jar and use Command

-       ```sh
-       java -jar XXX.jar
-       ```
-     * Follow the instruction
-     * If there are any unavailable section, please try other combination of section
-     * The time table should be come out if all thing correct

-<p align="right">(<a href="#top">back to top</a>)</p>
+* TXT file

+   * Data of Course Detail
+   * Data of Course Section

+* Java enviroment

+  * At least java 1.8 jre

+* Operating System

+  * Windows 10

  ## Format of txt file

   * Every "part" separate by a space bar(" ")
   * Next line for new course / new section
   * No extra empty line / "part"
   * The order of course will be the order of select section for course
-     * For example: In CourseDetail.txt, BPA11303 follow by BPB14203
-     * therefore it will start to select Lecture of BPA11303 and lab of BPA11303(if any) from CourseDetail.txt
-     * and next to BPB14203
+     * For example: In CourseDetail.txt, BPA11303 follow by BPB14203, therefore it will start to select Lecture of BPA11303 and lab of BPA11303(if any) from CourseDetail.txt 		and next to BPB14203